HemilS9/Tennis-Match-Prediction/README.md

 # Tennis-Match-Prediction
-A command-line program that predicts the winner of an ATP tennis match given the names of the 2 players, the surface ("Hard", "Clay", "Grass"), and a csv file with match data.
+A command-line program that predicts the winner of an ATP tennis match given the names of the 2 players, the surface (Hard, Clay, Grass), and a csv file with match data.

 # Instructions:
 Compile the program with: ` make predict.exe `